 Municipal bonds may seem like a perfect investment.
 Income that isn't subject to taxes—what could possibly go wrong?
 Not much, especially if you stick to the higher-rated issues, but that doesn't make munis right for everyone.

 Municipal bonds are issued by cities, counties, states, and other municipal authorities as a way of raising revenue for earmarked public projects.
 The interest rate paid by munis tends to be lower than that of corporate bonds.
 However, because the ventures they're financing are considered to serve the greater good, the interest is free from federal income tax—and state and local taxes as well, if it's issued in your locality.

-When an investor buys a muni, he’s expressing a willingness to forgo a higher yield on his investment dollars in exchange for not having to pay taxes on the gain.
+When an investor buys a muni, they're expressing a willingness to forgo a higher yield on their investment dollars in exchange for not having to pay taxes on the gain.
 That’s a pretty good move for high-income individuals, but buying a taxable bond that pays a higher interest rate usually makes more sense for the rest of the world.
 So where do you and your net worth stand on the should-I-or-shouldn’t-I muni scale?
 Answering a few key questions should help you figure that out, and ultimately decide if these instruments make sense for you.

 What’s Your Federal Tax Bracket?